yracine/device-type.myecobee/HUBITAT_README.md

 a) Click on the My ecobee device that you just created

-http://192.168.xx.xx/device/edit/<device number>  (Device number can vary from one location to the next)
+http://192.168.xx.xx/device/edit/"device number"  (Device number can vary from one location to the next)

 b) Edit the preferences in the middle section of the screen)